conventional-changelog/conventional-changelog/conventions/angular.md

 Appears under the "Fixes" header, graphite subheader, with a link to issue #28:

 ```
-perf(graphite): increase fps when writing from 40 to 60
+fix(graphite): stop grpahite breaking when width < 0.1

 Closes #28
 ```

-Appears under features with the subject, and under breaking changes with the breaking change explanation:
+Appears under "Features" with the subject, and under breaking changes with the breaking change explanation:

 ```
 fix(pencil): remove graphiteWidth option